stan-dev/design-docs/designs/0028-parallel_map.md

 }
 ```

-There are two key components to parallelising this loop via ```parallel_map```: an indexing function and an computation/application function.
+There are two key components to parallelising this loop via ```parallel_map```: an indexing function and a computation/application function.

 ## Index Function
 The indexing function is the workhorse of the framework, as it allows ```parallel_map``` to manipulate only the variables that are needed by a given thread.
 This is in contrast to ```reduce_sum```, which will only 'slice' one argument and copy the rest in full to all threads.
 For the above loop we want to loop over both arguments (```a``` and ```b```), this means that the indexing function will be: